Here are some of the common terms you’ll come across when buying and selling real estate.

 Real Estate Agents Disciplinary Tribunal (READT)

-Hears and determines disciplinary and licensing cases involving licensees.
-The READT is independent from REA and is part of the Ministry of Justice and is independent of REA.
+The READT hears and determines disciplinary and licensing cases involving licensees.
+The READT is part of the Ministry of Justice and is independent of REA.

 Real Estate Institute of New Zealand (REINZ)